alefragnani/Sublime-Ant-Buildfile/README.md

 ##Installation##

+If you are using [Sublime Package Control][3] start the `Command Palette` and type `Package Control: Install Package`.
+Then search for `Ant Buildfile` and hit `return`.

-Open a terminal/command window, navigate to your Sublime Packages folder and run this command: `git clone https://github.com/alefragnani/Sublime-Ant-Buildfile`.
+If your not using [Sublime Package Control][3] open a terminal/command window, navigate to your Sublime Packages folder and run this command: `git clone https://github.com/alefragnani/Sublime-Ant-Buildfile`.
 Or, you can download the package as zip file and extract it into your Sublime packages folder.
 The Sublime Packages folder can be located using the `Preferences / Browse Packages` menu item.

 ##Usage##